jasminepvo/100devs/journal.md

 #### Todays's Progress

-• Refactr.tech all day in person conference - [ML Ops Image Classifier with React/Python Flask workshop](https://github.com/flippedcoder/refactr.tech-ml-workshop)<br>
+• Refactr.tech workshop from 8AM-4PM - [ML Ops Image Classifier with React/Python Flask workshop](https://github.com/flippedcoder/refactr.tech-ml-workshop)<br>
 • Add styling to fitdevs leaderboard, submit [PR](https://github.com/FitDevs-withKat/Fitness-Accountability/pull/196<br>
 • Do 1 problem of [8Kyu Fundamentals Track](https://github.com/jasminepvo/codewars)<br>

 #### Thoughts

 • Tech conference workshop was amazing!
 I learned so much in terms of machine learning/debugging.
+We were able to build a full functioning app that classified images using machine learning.
+Lots of Python + libraries, Cloudinary, React, Node.

-Same with the leaderboard.
-Submit another PR to open source 😎
+• The leaderboard styling also encountered a lot of debugging and working with Next.js/Vercel specific server side bugs and Twitter embedded tweets issues.
+BIG WIN THO - Submit another PR to open source 😎

 ---

 ### Day 61: September 15, 2022 - Thursday

 #### Todays's Progress

-• Daily BANKI<br>
+• Refactr.tech all day in person conference from 8AM-6:30PM <br>
-• Do 2 problems of [8Kyu Fundamentals Track](https://github.com/jasminepvo/codewars)<br>
+• Do 1 problem of [8Kyu Fundamentals Track](https://github.com/jasminepvo/codewars)<br>

 #### Thoughts

-•
+• I had an amazing time at my first tech conference.
+Started off with a bang from Angie Jones (VP, Developer Relations at Block) on Web5 then followed by
+  - ELI5 (Explain to me like I’m Five) Tech Terms Decoded -Shaundai Person
+  - Building With Geo - Travis McPhail
+  - Wordle was canceled but I got a chance to talk to the recruiters/hiring managers at the booths
+  - Also made a new, good friend and listened to diveristy talk
+  - Board games and drinks to end the day

 ---